saeg/qpa/README.md

 This single command will automatically perform the entire data acquisition and analysis pipeline:

 1.  **Discover & Clone**: It will find the top quantum repos on GitHub and clone their source code.
+2.  **Preprocess Notebooks**: It will find all Jupyter Notebooks (`.ipynb`) in the cloned projects, convert them to Python scripts (`.ipynb.py`) in-place, and create an archive.
-2.  **Setup Analysis Env**: It will create the dedicated `.venv-analysis` and install all required packages (like `classiq` and `sentence-transformers`) and the cloned libraries into it.
+3.  **Setup Environment**: It will create a fresh, unified virtual environment (`.venv`) and install all project dependencies, including the cloned libraries in editable mode.
-3.  **Identify Concepts**: It will run the analysis scripts against Qiskit, PennyLane, and Classiq.
+4.  **Identify Concepts**: It will run the final analysis scripts against Qiskit, PennyLane, and Classiq.

 ```bash
 just identify-concepts
 ```

-**Note:** The first time you run this command, it will perform the full setup and can take a significant amount of time, network bandwidth, and disk space.
-Subsequent runs will be much faster as `just` re-uses the existing setup.
+**Note:** This command is designed to be fully reproducible.
+It re-runs the setup process each time to ensure a clean and consistent environment.
+The initial run will take a significant amount of time, while subsequent runs will be faster as cloned repositories are updated instead of re-cloned.

 ### Expected Output